Communicating At The Speed Of Imagination

 - You will be able to work as a reporter, editor, videographer and producer during your first year.

-- Communication Arts students receive close advisory attention from a dedicated faculty and professional staff.
+- Multimedia Communication students receive close advisory attention from a dedicated faculty and professional staff.

 Who We Are